fachrysann/Computer-Vision-with-OpenCV-Project/README.md

 🔲 Try different model architectures or use a pretrained model with the ImageNet dataset, hoping that it can better differentiate between fingers and backgrounds.<br>
 🔲 Add more images to the dataset by recording my own fingers and labeling them.<br>
 🔲 Try different data augmentation techniques and find the best way to augment the dataset.<br>

+# Finger Counting with OpenCV
+## Introduction
+## Dataset
+## Results with Basic CNN
+## Problems🤔
+🟥 The model may make incorrect predictions if the angle of the captured fingers differs from the dataset.
+🟥 The model will make incorrect predictions if the background is not blank.
+## Solutions